jumpmouse/repo-hosting-migration-and-workflows/github/github-workflows/workflows/build-and-deploy.md

 Source YAML: ../../../.github/workflows/build-and-deploy.yml

 ## Purpose
-Manual wrapper to run the reusable build and deploy steps for any environment/ref, with toggles to run-only-build or run-only-deploy.
+Manual wrapper to run the reusable build step for any environment/ref.
+Deploy functionality has been removed; use Promote Release for production deployments.

 ## Trigger
 - workflow_dispatch with inputs `environment`, `ref`, `branch`, `build` (bool), `deploy` (bool)